jhawkesworth/encoders2mopidy/README.md

 Having realised rotary encoders really need a microcontroller, I decided to plough on and see if I could use rust to get me out of the hole I had dug myself into by buying bits before doing the reading.
 This is the result.
+TLDR is the volume encoder is pretty twitchy as there's only really a narrow range (about 20 values) in my particular setup as the amp is really more powerful than the original speaker can take.
+The buttons are still overly sensitive too.
+I have since read that I should have used more ground pins rather than sharing a common one for everything connected to the veroboard, so that might improve things.

 ---
 If anyone happens to have the necessary hardware lying around, here's how it needs to be setup.